Another day, another Gallagher brothers argument, but this time it was not a disagreement over the usual fare.

 The minimal brilliance of the triangle work on The Bangles’ ‘Eternal Flame’:

-Hell, even Taylor Swift has boarded the triangle train on her latest track, ‘Gorgeous’:
+Hell, even Taylor Swift has boarded the triangle train on a track from her most recent album, ‘Gorgeous’:

 And get a load of the triangle in this all-time banger.